 While there are significant challenges in our current data collection practices regarding race and ethnicity, we look forward to collaborating with our law enforcement partners to improve this area in the future.

-While individuals who identify as White and Hispanic are underrepresented in the criminal justice system as compared to their percentage of the population, Native American are overrepresented, an area we must examine and address as a community.
+Native American are overrepresented in the criminal justice system, an area we must examine and address as a community.

 This chart challenges the assumption that young people are more prone to commit crime.
 Here we see that those older than age 26 commit the vast majority of crime in our community.